• Skip to main content

 Plan it out far in advance

-As I said, we don’t know how long this will go on for.
-To be safe, it’s best to choose a race at least a few months away.
-At the time of this post it’s mid-March, and most events are cancelled through mid-May.
-If you are willing to wait until September to run your next race that would give you plenty of time to plan and train.
-You would also likely have a better idea of if your race will be held by the time you would start training.
+When you need to start training again for your comeback race it’s best to choose a race at least a few months away.
+If you are willing to wait until the next season to run your next race that would give you plenty of time to plan and train.
+Y

 Work around other events